bernardobt/Anki-Def-Updater/README.md

 "Exit" - Closes the program.
 Why not?

-It still does not add the selected definitions into anki.
-But that is the plan.
+It now adds the clicked definition into anki.